 This is important to help keep children safe.

-If you already have a child-related employment screening, you can continue to use this until it expires.
+If you already have a valid child-related employment screening check, it will be recognised as a WWCC until it expires.

 About working with children checks